vburckhardt/markdown-llm-corrector/samples/cbr_corrected.md

 Important: To avoid unexpected breakage in the account against which this module is executed, the CBR rule enforcement mode is set to 'report' (or 'disabled' for services not supporting 'report' mode) by default.
 It is recommended to test this module first with these default settings and then use the `target_service_details` variable to set the enforcement mode to "enabled" gradually by service.
 The [usage example](../../examples/fscloud/) demonstrates how to set the enforcement mode to 'enabled' for the Key Protect ("kms") service.

 ## Note

-The services 'compliance', 'directlink', 'iam-groups', 'containers-kubernetes', and 'user-management' do not support restrictions per location.
+The services 'compliance', 'directlink', 'iam-groups', 'containers-kubernetes', and 'user-management' do not support location-based restrictions.

 ### Usage